pantheon-systems/documentation/source/content/guides/account-mgmt/plans/07-site-plans.md

 1. Log in as an [organization administrator](/guides/account-mgmt/workspace-sites-teams/teams#roles-and-permissions).

-1. Go to the Site Dashboard, click **Upgrade** next to the site's name.
+1. Go to the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)], click **Upgrade** next to the site's name.
 Otherwise, click the current plan tag next to the site's name.

 1. Click **Select** below the plan you choose, and select the Plan Size if it's a Performance plan.